susan-davis/stellar-core/BIBLE.md

 ## The *Stellar Union* Universe

 *Stellar Union* takes place in the 2270s.
-Earth has formed a Stellar Union of Earth, its colonies, and several alien races.
+Earth is part of the Stellar Union, which comprises Earth, its colonies, and several alien species.
+The Stellar Union implements the "fully automated luxury space communism" trope that *Star Trek*, *The Orville*, and similar shows indulge in.

 ### Technology

 Technology in the 2270s follows all the tropes of the source material, taking a cheerfully handwave-y attitude to science fiction.

 #### Starship Technology

 Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, but always seem to be aligned on a common up and down direction when they meet.
 Ships are powered by Applied Phlebotinum ("Energon crystals"), and attack and defend with beams ("energy projectors") and fields of energy ("shields").
-Ships are propelled by  warp ("Alcubierre") and impulse ("reaction") engines.
+Ships are propelled by  warp ("Alcubierre") and impulse ("reactionless") engines.
 Ships are equipped with tractor beams, transporters ("matter transport device"), and shuttlecraft.

 #### Personal Technology

 Typical items available for PCs from ship's stores include:

-- Uniform
-- Comm
-- Comm Repeater
-- Multiscanner
-- Stunner
-- Laser Cutter
+- The Stellar Union uniform, which functions as a pressure suit.
+Pressure gloves are always provided, and the uniform has a special easy access pocket for them.
+- Comm, built into the uniform.
+Orbital range, plus or minus what the plot demands.
+- Multiscanner, useful for providing basic scans of objects and the nearby environment, as well as access to the ship's library (and the game's help system).
+Multiscanner functions need to be not so useful that they derail essential mysteries.
+Issued to scientific and medical personnel on scientific excursions away from the ship.
+- Stunner, generally issued to personnel leaving the ship in wild environments, and when intruders or boarders are suspected.
+- Pressure Helmet, with built-in short-term oxygen supply.
+Turns any uniform into a spacesuit, and builds in an urgency clock to move the PC onward.
+- EVA pack, with long-term oxygen supply.
+A functioning EVA pack should let the PC not worry about survival away from the ship.
+- Maneuvering Pack, with medium-term oxygen supply, and zero-g thrusters.
+Enables spacewalk scenes.
+The range should be short enough to make the PC uncomfortable, except in controlled environments such as the interior of a starbase.
+- Repair Kit, full of items useful for engineering personnel to effect repairs to damaged systems and areas.
+Heavier tools, such as laser cutters and plasma welders, should be issued sparingly, and should fail quickly.
 - Medical Kit
-- Repair Kit
 - Survival Kit
-- Environment Suit
-- EVA Pack
-- Maneuvering Pack
 - Portable Shelter
-- MTD Anchor
+- MTD Anchor, which allows other MTD stations to lock on and transport people and items from its location.
+Transporting down to a planet involves scanning carefully for a place to set down the MTD anchor, transporting down the anchor, and then sending any personnel.
+Transport can be initiated from the anchor to any station within range.
+The anchor is transported back aboard before the ship leaves the vicinity, except in case of emergency.
+There is an alcove in the MTD compartment for stowage of the anchor when the ship is underway, and usually at least two backup anchors aboard.
+A shortage of anchors can be used as a plot point.

 More militaristic gear, such as handheld energy projectors and energy pavises (portable shields), is generally restricted to Patrol Command